jbreffle/monkeytype-analysis/README.md

 - 3a_sim_simple: What is the intrinsic correlation between accuracy and performance if we model typing as consisting of random errors with random error-correction times?
 - 3b_sim_poisson: Does modeling typing as a Poisson process produce the same results?
 - 4_nn_predict: Can we train a neural network to predict WPM performance from trial-type labels and number of trials completed?
-- 5_nn_hyperopti: Can we optimize the hyperparameters of the neural network?
+- 5_nn_hyperopt: Using hyperopt to optimize the hyperparameters of the neural network
 - state-space: Can we fit a state-space model to the data that takes into account trial-type difficulty to predict performance across time?
 - stationary-performance: What would we expect the data to look like if there were no long-run improvement in performance?
 - z_dynamodb_example.ipynb: Testing out reading/writing to a DynamoDB table